Index theory of uniform pseudodifferential operators: Uniform pseudodifferential operators on manifolds of bounded geometry

 The local definition of uniform pseudodifferential operators that we investigate was already given by Kordyukov in \cite{kordyukov}, by Shubin in \cite{shubin} and by Taylor in \cite{taylor_pseudodifferential_operators_lectures}.
-And these are, to the surprise of the author, the only three instances that the author is aware of and where such uniform pseudodifferential operators were investigated.
-Regarding the control of the integral kernels of these operators at infinity, Kordyukov and Shubin impose that their operators must have finite propagation, i.e., that there is an $R > 0$ such that the integral kernel $k(x,y)$ of the pseudodifferential operator vanishes for all $x,y$ with $d(x,y) > R$ (note that pseudodifferential operators always have an integral kernel that is smooth outside the diagonal).
-Taylor requires more generally an exponential decay of the integral kernel at infinity, and for some results this decay should be faster than the volume growth of the manifold.
-We require that our pseudodifferential operators are quasilocal\footnote{An operator $A \colon H^r(E) \to H^s(F)$ is \emph{quasilocal}, if there is some function $\mu\colon \IR_{> 0} \to \IR_{\ge 0}$ with $\mu(R) \to 0$ for $R \to \infty$ and such that for all $L \subset M$ and all $u \in H^r(E)$ with $\supp u \subset L$ we have $\|A u\|_{H^s, M - B_R(L)} \le \mu(R) \cdot \|u\|_{H^r}$.}.
-So at the end the definition of pseudodifferential operators on open manifold that we give is novel and the most general one that the author is aware of.
+Besides the local uniformity one also needs to control the behaviour of the integral kernels of these operators at infinity.
+One possibility is to impose finite propagation, i.e., demanding that there is an $R > 0$ such that the integral kernel $k(x,y)$ of the pseudodifferential operator vanishes for all $x,y$ with $d(x,y) > R$ (note that pseudodifferential operators always have an integral kernel that is smooth outside the diagonal).
+More generally, one can require an exponential decay of the integral kernel at infinity, and usually this decay should be faster than the volume growth of the manifold.
+In the present article we will require that our pseudodifferential operators are quasilocal\footnote{An operator $A \colon H^r(E) \to H^s(F)$ is \emph{quasilocal}, if there is some function $\mu\colon \IR_{> 0} \to \IR_{\ge 0}$ with $\mu(R) \to 0$ for $R \to \infty$ and such that for all $L \subset M$ and all $u \in H^r(E)$ with $\supp u \subset L$ we have $\|A u\|_{H^s, M - B_R(L)} \le \mu(R) \cdot \|u\|_{H^r}$.}, since this seems to be in a certain sense the most general notion which we may impose (see, e.g., the proof of Corollary \ref{cor:quasilocal_neg_order_uniformly_locally_compact} for how quasi-locality is used).